richardcavell/BASICloader/README.txt

 The start location defaults to a value that is sensible for the target machine.
 The exec location defaults to being equal to the start value.

+You can read more about the command line options in the file Options.txt, and you can read about technical information in Technical_info.txt

 The output of this program is licensed to you under the following license:

   1. You may use the output of this program, for free, for any worthwhile